 It was one of the most thrilling wildlife encounters I'd ever experienced – and one of the closest.
 And seeing it at ground level, standing with my elephant brethren, I felt protected and part of the environment I was walking in, rather than a mere observer.
 "It's why we really think the elephant camp programme works," explained Marie once we had got back to the paddocks and began making 'elephant sandwiches' for the herd.
 As they can't walk freely in the forest, the mahouts need to prepare specially-balanced meals for their lunch made from molasses, rice, chickpeas and salt, all wrapped up strategically in straw.
 My first attempt resulted in an embarrassing pouch that resembled a badly drawn sack.
 But by the time I made my fifth I was at least getting the contents to stay inside – although glancing over to the mahout, I was mortified to note he was already on sandwich number 40.

 After feeding ourselves, DB told me about his Vulture Restaurant in the nearby village, another success for Nepalese conservation.
-Ten years previously he'd noticed numbers of the scavenging birds were at an all-time low - just 72 birds at a time feeding on carcasses.
+About a decade before he'd noticed numbers of the scavenging birds were at an all-time low – just 72 birds at a time feeding on carcasses.
 Locals didn't care; vultures are regarded as 'unclean' to them, as they feed on the dead.
 But he did.
 Researching the problem he found that the painkiller given to cows (which cannot be killed due to Hindu beliefs), which vultures fed on once they died, were lethal to them.

 So he took action, tapped into conservation funds and set up a cow hospice where he would pay locals for their ageing herd and look after the cattle giving them a vulture-friendly drug until they died.
-Then he would offer tourists the chance to sit in purpose-built hides to watch the vultures feed on the body - a mesmerising spectacle, which brought money into the community.
-"Now," he said proudly, "at last count the numbers were up to 217 and the locals love our vultures."
+Then he would offer tourists the chance to sit in purpose-built hides to watch the vultures feed on the body – a mesmerising spectacle, which brought money into the community and boosted vulture numbers.

 By the afternoon my jeep bounded through the national park and wildlife sightings came thick and fast – from sambar and muntjac deer, to crab-eating mongoose, wild boar, langur monkeys, a python and even the tell-tale scratching on a tree from an elusive Bengal tiger.